 It’s not even Wednesday and you’re already having escape fantasies at your desk.
 Hold tight on that one-way plane ticket for now because your college buddy from New York is in town and he wants to drink.
 Village Idiot is the kind of bar you don’t see often in LA - trendy but unpretentious, and the right kind of rowdy.
 They have one of the best beer menus in Weho, and an English pub-style menu that’s way better than it needs to be.
 Aren’t you glad you didn’t drive to LAX?

 It’s been one of the Wednesdays and the last thing you need is a $14 fruity cocktail and a patio full of Instagrammers.
 The Surly Goat is a beer drinkers’ paradise and the kind of relaxed neighborhood bar that doesn’t exist anywhere else in Weho.
 There’s no food menu here, so don’t come hungry.
-But meet your roommate here at 7pm for a hefty IPA buzz and quick bitch session about how you’ve reached the ceiling at your job, and you’ll stumble out thrilled.
+But meet your roommate here at 7pm for a hefty IPA buzz and quick bitch session about your job, and you’ll stumble out feeling better.

-You have a client in town who’ve you never met before, have know idea what they’re like, but you need to impress them.
-Our choice here is Norah.
-One of the newer spots in the neighborhood, Norah appeals to a large spectrum.
-The big, open space is fantastic, with good cocktails and small plates.
-The vibe is definitely more upscale, but in a way that feels appealing rather than annoying.
+You have a client in town who’ve you never met before, and you have no idea what they’re like, but you know you need to impress them.
+Your move here is Norah.
+One of the newer spots in the neighborhood, Norah is a guaranteed crowd-pleaser.
+The big, open space is fantastic, and they serve good cocktails and small plates.
+The setting is definitely more upscale, but in a way that feels appealing rather than annoying.

 Walking into Plan Check is usually a big sigh of relief.
 Because whether you’re networking with potential clients, proving to your boss you’re a functioning adult, or ranting to your best friend about how much you hate everything, Plan Check has your after-work situation covered.
 It’s classy and casual, sleek and laid-back all at the same time.
 Not to mention one of the most underrated craft beer and wine stocks in the city.